core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 - SVCB/DNR: Move to Server Selection Section but leave TBD based on DNSOP discussion for now
 - Clarify that DoC and DoC are distinct
 - Clarify mapping between DoC and DoH
-- Update considerations on unencrypted use
+- Update considerations on unprotected use
 - Don't call OSCORE end-to-end encrypted